Pakistan - Baseline Study for GHG Emission from Sewered and Non-sewered Sanitation Sector

 Project description

-Carbon Limits, in collaboration with Carbon Smart Growth, is conducting a comprehensive greenhouse gas (GHG) assessment of the sanitation sector in Khyber Pakhtunkhwa (KP), Pakistan.
-Commissioned by UNICEF, the project aims to quantify methane and nitrous oxide emissions from both sewered and non-sewered sanitation systems and explore mitigation opportunities through technology screening and carbon financing.
+Carbon Limits, in collaboration with Carbon Smart Growth, conducted a comprehensive greenhouse gas (GHG) assessment of the sanitation sector in Khyber Pakhtunkhwa (KP), Pakistan.
+Commissioned by UNICEF, the project quantified methane and nitrous oxide emissions from both sewered and non-sewered sanitation systems and explored mitigation opportunities through technology screening and carbon financing.
+This project strengthened KP’s contribution to Pakistan’s NDCs and provided a scalable model for replication in other provinces.

-• Development of a model to calculate the Tier 2 GHG emissions inventory for the sanitation sector that can be replicated throughout Pakistan.
+• Creating a model to calculate Tier 2 GHG emissions for the sanitation sector, which can be applied throughout Pakistan.

 Clients